spbkaizo/baudio/CMOY-Headphone-Amp.md

 ")"
 ```

 Let's work through an example, as it will lead us onto the next design consideration.
-With C2 as 0.1uf and R2 as 100k (as in the schematic) the value is \(5.74 \mu V_{\text{rms}}\).
+With C2 as 0.1uf and R2 as 100k (as in the schematic) the value is $5.74 \mu V_{\text{rms}}$.
 This is before we head into the 'tweaking the gain' section, so if you use the schematic values as is, we would have a gain of 11.
-As a result, we will expect to have \(63.09 \mu V_{\text{rms}}\).
+As a result, we will expect to have $63.09 \mu V_{\text{rms}}$.

-If you were to swap these out for C2 1uF and R2 10k, then the value pre amp drops to \(1.81 \mu V_{\text{rms}}\), and post amp to \(19.95 \mu V_{\text{rms}}\)...
+If you were to swap these out for C2 1uF and R2 10k, then the value pre amp drops to $1.81 \mu V_{\text{rms}}$, and post amp to $19.95 \mu V_{\text{rms}}$...
 This however will introduce some new issues and challenges, with the pot.  iYou generally need to have a pot 10x the value of R2, so you're now likely to need to a 100K pot.
 My advice would be to stick with the default values, and only change them after doing a lot more research on how all these components work together in tandom.
 A brief overview of this is given below.

 #### Pot Selection